tomas-abrahamsson/gpb/README.md

    protoc does), but not as names for messages.
 To correct this, one would have to either rewrite the grammar, or stop using yecc.
    (maybe rewrite it all as a protoc plugin?)

+   The gpb will fail to decode floats that are NaN, +Inf and -Inf, and there is no possibility to encode such floats.

 Performance
 -----------